 - Limits on the amount of time that can be used to complete transactions.

 - How to utilize a 1031 exchange to settle an estate.

 - Completing and filing all of the documentation that goes into a 1031 exchange.

 - IRS requirements that the transaction be reported on the individual’s tax return.

 Contact Our Experienced Fort Myers Real Estate Attorneys Today!

 It takes a lot more than just document preparation to complete a successful 1031 exchange in Florida.
 There are a number of unique needs that investors often face when dealing with something of this nature.
 Luckily, at The McIntyre Law Firm, we have successfully represented many of our clients in 1031 exchanges ranging in size and complexity.

 If you’re seeking to exchange like-kind property in Florida, speak with our skilled real estate lawyers to ensure that your rights remain protected and that you’re well-informed before buying a business in Florida or selling a business in Florida.
-Call our office at 239-275-2213 or fill out our online intake form to book a free consultation.
+Call our office at 239.935.8426 or fill out our online intake form to book a consultation today.